iNarcissuss/ncc/README.md

 * dates - Optional.
 Does not need to be formatted as a date, can be any data
 * expires - Required.
 Must be formatted as a date
 * location - Optional
+* media_names - An array of names to show in the links below.
+Only appears on the Research page; not the sidebar.
+* media_links -  An array of links to various media about a talk. e.g.: Slides, Video, Blog, Github, Blog Followup, whatever